 I have often thought and I’ve been told this by numerous people that I respect in the business that have been around a long time.
 When you’re the son of a promoter and the son of a wrestler, it’s the best thing that could ever happen to them and it’s also the worst thing that could ever happen to them all at the same time.
 You have to take the good with the bad because being the son of a wrestler and a promoter and being the grandson of a promoter on his stepmother’s side, it’s a wrestling family.

-There is a lot of second and now especially third generation wrestler’s guys out there.
-The hottest box office attraction out there in Hollywood, Dwayne ‘The Rock’ Johnson is a third generation, professional wrestler and his ability to connect with the audience is you have to assume, I certainly do that at a very young age he saw his grandfather, a beloved individual.
-He saw his father travel around the country and become champion every place he went.
+There is a lot of second and now especially third-generation wrestler’s guys out there.
+The hottest box office attraction out there in Hollywood, Dwayne ‘The Rock’ Johnson is a third-generation, professional wrestler and his ability to connect with the audience is you have to assume, I certainly do that at a very young age he saw his grandfather, a beloved individual.
+He saw his father travel around the country and become a champion in every place he went.
 So that was in Rock’s blood at a very young age and he obviously worked his butt off and continues to work his butt off but parlayed that into a much bigger position other than a professional wrestler and, box office attraction.
 Now he is a worldwide brand.”

 Describe your time traveling the independent scene in Japan & Puerto Rico after leaving your dad’s promotion.